Walter Bortz II

-Walter Michael Bortz II (born March 20, 1930) is an American physician and author who teaches medicine at Stanford University.
-He conducts research on aging and promotes the possibility of a 100-year lifespan.
+Walter Michael Bortz II (March 20, 1930 – August 5, 2023) was an American physician and author who taught medicine at Stanford University.
+He conducted research on aging and promoted the possibility of a 100-year lifespan.

 Education

 Bortz attended the Episcopal Academy of Philadelphia in 1947.
 He graduated from Williams College with a B.A. cum laude in 1951 and graduated from the University of Pennsylvania School of Medicine in 1955.

 Career

-Bortz is a former co-chairman of the American Medical Association's Task Force on Aging, past President of The American Geriatrics Society and is Chairman of the Medical Advisory Board for the Diabetes Research and Wellness Foundation.
+Bortz was co-chairman of the American Medical Association's Task Force on Aging, past President of The American Geriatrics Society and was Chairman of the Medical Advisory Board for the Diabetes Research and Wellness Foundation.

-His research focuses on the importance of physical exercise during the process of aging.
-Bortz has written 150 scientific articles for research publications such as JAMA, Annals of Internal Medicine, and Journal of Biological Chemistry, as well as articles in The New York Times, Washington Post, San Francisco Chronicle, The New England Journal of Medicine, American Journal of Public Health, and Town & Country.
+His research focused on the importance of physical exercise during the process of aging.
+Bortz wrote 150 scientific articles for research publications such as JAMA, Annals of Internal Medicine, and Journal of Biological Chemistry, as well as articles in The New York Times, Washington Post, San Francisco Chronicle, The New England Journal of Medicine, American Journal of Public Health, and Town & Country.

-He has written eight books including We Live Too Short and Die Too Long, Dare to be 100, Living Longer for Dummies, Diabetes Danger, Next Medicine, and Occupy Medicine.
+Bortz wrote eight books including We Live Too Short and Die Too Long, Dare to be 100, Living Longer for Dummies, Diabetes Danger, Next Medicine, and Occupy Medicine.
 As of 2018 he was working on his ninth, tentatively titled Aging is Negotiable.